DataQUARIUM/mobiquotes-generator/README.md

 # MobiQuotes
-Twitter bot which posts new quotes every minute
+Twitter bot which posts new quotes every minute<Br>
 This PHP script makes use of Twitter API

 <b>URL</b>: https://twitter.com/mobiquotes